-Dr. Kimm majored in special education for her doctorate degree at the University of Minnesota, and had two years of postdoctoral experience with a specialization in transition issues for students with disabilities.
-She has excellent qualification and professional skills to work with people from diverse cultural backgrounds.
-She has completed several research projects funded by U.S. Department of Education.
+Dr. Kimm majored in special education for her doctorate degree at the University of Minnesota and had two years of postdoctoral experience with a specialization in transition issues for students with disabilities.
+She has excellent qualifications and professional skills to work with people from diverse cultural backgrounds.
+She has completed several research projects funded by the U.S. Department of Education.
 The major goal of her research is to investigate the unique needs and expectations of young adults with disabilities who are in transition in terms of their diverse cultural backgrounds.
-Currently, she is investigating the differences on the self-determination skills of students with intellectual disabilities and students with Autism.
+Currently, she is investigating the differences in the self-determination skills of students with intellectual disabilities and students with Autism.

-Kimm, C. H. (in press).
-Underrepresentation of Asian-Americanstudents in special education: The impact of socioeconomic status.
-Asian-Pacific Journal of Intellectual Disabilities
+Kimm, C. H. (2016).
+Underrepresentation of Asian-American students in special education: The impact of socioeconomic status.
+Asian-Pacific Journal of Intellectual Disabilities, 3(2), 25-34.

 Ph.D.
 Educational Psychology, 1991, University of Minnesota; Minneapolis, MN

 M.A.
 Special Education, 1982, Dankook University: Seoul, Korea

 To sign up for virtual office hours, Click here: https://signup.com/go/dCNkRTg

 The California Academy on Transition Studies (CATS) envisions bringing together the resources of the global community such as families, public schools, universities, business social service agencies, in order to create positive and successful educational outcomes to develop leadership for the 21st Century.

 The Transition Specialist Certificate is a collaborative postbaccalaureate certificate program among special education teachers, rehabilitation counselors, and school counselors to become transition specialists assisting individuals with disabilities to prepare for interdependent adult lives in an integrated community.
 This certificate requires a minimum of 20 units